shangzhi-hong/missForestFast/README.md

 ## Installation for development version from GitHub

-Currently the `missForestFast` package is only available as source files on GitHub, any interested user can install and test the `RfEmpImp` package by running the following code in R:
+Currently the `missForestFast` package is only available as source files on GitHub, any interested user can install and test the `missForestFast` package by running the following code in R:

 ``` r